-I’ve been an Android developer pretty much since the inception of the operation system.
+I’ve been an Android developer pretty much since the inception of the operating system.
 I’ve programmed many apps, most of them for personal use and some for the benefit of the public.
 Every now and then, Google releases a new OS version, which in turn requires some changes and adaptations for the code and app.

 Until now, even if the change made me do a lot of work on my end to keep the apps qualified for the Play Store, I always did what’s required.

 Recently, Google announced that it will require apps with certain permissions (like reading SMS or write to calendar) to be reviewed for the necessity of the permissions.
 As you can probably understand from the title of the app in question, it was one of those apps.
-Immediately I submitted the requested form to Google, explaining that the core functionality for this app is what demands those permissions.
+Immediately I submitted a request form to Google, explaining that the core functionality for this app is what demands those permissions.
 After a short while, I got a response from Google approving some of the permissions, but not all (SMS for example), which renders this app useless.

 As I wrote, I’ve tried every time to be ahead of the curve and conform to the requirements, which sometimes are very debatable if it’s for the end users benefits.
 This time, as far as I’m concerned, this app no longer has a place in the Google Play, and that is why I’m posting it here.

 The App’s description:

 Calls and SMS to Calendar Features:

 * Save Incoming / Outgoing / Missed calls event to your calendar.

 * Save Incoming SMS event to your calendar.